OrangeAVA/Ultimate-Neural-Network-Programming-with-Python/README.md

 # This contains all the links mentioned in the different chapters of the book

-## For the latest developments on AI: https://medium.com/aiguys
+## For the latest AI developments head to: https://medium.com/aiguys

 ##